NorwegianVeterinaryInstitute/ALPPACA/paper.md

 # Pipeline and track descriptions
 ## Pipeline
 ALPPACA is a nextflow pipeline hosted on github (https://github.com/NorwegianVeterinaryInstitute/ALPPACA).
 The pipeline utilize singularity containers for running the various tools, which can be easily downloaded by using the setup shell script included in the repository.
 These images ensures that the user runs the correct versions of the tools, and makes the pipeline portable and reproducible.
 All images, except the R image, are verified and hosted by galaxyproject.org.
 The R image is curated by the authors and hosted at [sylabs.io](https://sylabs.io/singularity/).
 The pipeline has been tested on datasets of various sizes and species to ensure proper memory and CPU requirements for different dataset sizes.
-However, the user may change these settings to reflect their own system requirements.
+However, the user may change these settings to reflect their own system requirements and dataset sizes.

 ## Tracks
 The pipeline consists of three separate tracks depending on the objectives and data available to the user (\autoref{fig:figure1}).